nemoarchive/documentation/download_restricted.md

-# Accessing Restricted Data
+# Accessing Controlled Access Data

-In addition to the public data available via the NeMO HTTP Browser and the NeMO Data Portal, the archives also host a number of restricted datasets.
+In addition to the public data available via the NeMO HTTP Browser and the NeMO Data Portal, the archives also host a number of restricted, or controlled access, datasets.
 Here you will find available datasets, instructions for requesting access preliminary download account instructions.

 ### Restricted Datasets